 NASCAR Power Rankings: Joey Logano leads after strong Daytona 500

-NASCAR Power Rankings: Joey Logano leads after Daytona 500 originally appeared on NBC Sports Boston
+NASCAR Power Rankings: Joey Logano leads after Daytona 500 originally appeared on NBC Sports Philadelphia

 The 2023 NASCAR Cup Series season began with an upset.